MICHAL MASNY

 Here is my CV.
 My email is mmasny@mit.edu.

 I am originally from a small town near Warsaw, Poland.
-My first name, Michał, is pronounced there 'Mee-how', but you can also call me 'Michael'.
+My first name, Michał, is pronounced there 'Mee-how', but abroad I go by 'Michael'.

-In my spare time, I enjoy running and other endurance sports.
-I race marathons and ultras.
+I'm a lifelong runner, and enjoy racing marathons and ultramarathons.
 On the ultramarathon side, I've done several 50Ks, one 50-miler, two 100K races, and two 100-milers.

 Publications